 Once your idea is presented clearly in a 3D version with all geometric details, the next steps involve creating plastic prototypes and choosing the right kind of plastic resin for the injection molding process.

-A choice in the tooling approaches (soft tooling, single cavity pull ahead tooling) to be applied may also be made.
+A choice in the mold design and tooling approaches (soft tooling, single cavity pull ahead tooling) to be applied may also be made.